 Phase Phase 1: Install JDK There are two options: Install the JDK required by Cloudera Manager Server, Management Service, and CDH.
 Use the Cloudera Manager Installer to install a supported version of the Oracle JDK in /usr/java and on all hosts in the cluster.
 Use the command line to manually install supported versions of the Oracle JDK and set the JAVA_HOME environment variable to the install directory on all hosts.
 Phase 2: Set up Databases There are two options: Install, configure, and start the databases that are required by the Cloudera Manager Server, Cloudera Management Service, and that are optional for some CDH services.
 Use the Cloudera Manager Installer to install, configure, and start an embedded PostgresSQL database.
-Use command-line package installation tools like yum to install, configure, and install the database Path A Path B Path C Phase 3: Install Cloudera Manager Server Use the Cloudera Manager Installer to install its Use Linux package install commands (like $\ensuremath{\mathtt{yum}}$) to Use Linux commands to unpack tarballs and service
+Use command-line package installation tools like yum to install, configure, and install the database

-Phase Install and start Cloudera Manager Server on one host. packages and the server.
-Requires Internet access and sudo privileges on the host. install Cloudera Manager Server.
+Phase Path A Path B Path C Phase 3: Install Cloudera Manager Server Install and start Cloudera Manager Server on one host.
+Use the Cloudera Manager Installer to install its packages and the server.
+Requires Internet access and sudo privileges on the host.
+Use Linux package install commands (like yum) to install Cloudera Manager Server.
 Update database properties.
-Use service commands to start Cloudera Manager Server. commands to start the server.
+Use service commands to start Cloudera Manager Server.
+Use Linux commands to unpack tarballs and service commands to start the server.
 Phase 4: Install Cloudera Manager Agents Install and start the Cloudera Manager Agent on all hosts.
 Use the Cloudera Manager Installation wizard to install the Agents on all hosts.
 There are two options: Use Linux package install commands (like yum) to install Cloudera Manager Agents on all hosts.
 Use the Cloudera Manager Installation wizard to install the Agents on all hosts.
 Use Linux commands to unpack tarballs and service commands to start the agents on all hosts.
 Phase 5: Install CDH and Managed Service software Install, configure, and start CDH and managed services on all hosts.
 Use the Cloudera Manager Installation wizard to install CDH and other managed services.
 There are two options: Use the Cloudera Manager Installation wizard to install CDH and other managed services.
 Use Linux package install commands (like yum) to install CDH and other managed services on all hosts.
 Use Linux commands to unpack tarballs and service commands to start CDH and managed services on all hosts.
 Phase 6: Create, Configure and Start CDH and Managed Services Configure and start CDH and managed services.
 Use the Cloudera Manager Installation wizard to install CDH and other managed services, assign roles to hosts, and configure the cluster.
 Many configurations are automated.
 Use the Cloudera Manager Installation wizard to install CDH and other managed services, assign roles to hosts, and configure the cluster.
 Many configurations are automated.
 Use the Cloudera Manager Installation wizard to install CDH and other managed services, assign roles to hosts, and configure the cluster.
 Many configurations are automated.
 You can also use the Cloudera Manager API to manage a cluster, which can be useful for scripting preconfigured deployments.